What is fertility testing?

 A certain value from a blood test can cause feelings of panic by placing you in a particular category (“low responder”! “high FSH”! “diminished ovarian reserve”!) whereas in reality there is very little difference in fertility potential between you and someone belonging to the neigboring category (“normal ovarian reserve”, “normal fertility” etc.).

-Just yesterday a 32-year old woman wrote to me to say that a well-known RE recommended egg donation only based on one single blood test: AMH (value was 0,68 which is here in Europe still considered hopeful) and no other hormones were tested?!
-And I’m speaking about the US, not any third-world country!
+Just yesterday a 32-year old woman wrote to me to say that a well-known RE recommended egg donation only based on one single blood test: AMH (value was 0,68 ng/ml which is here in Europe still considered very hopeful) and no other hormones were tested?!
+And I’m speaking about the US, not any third-world country (please read here about why women in the US are advised to go for egg donation earlier and discouraged from using their own eggs).

 In order to get a good estimate about your fertility potential, you need more data than a simple AMH-test.
 When it comes to estimating fertility, there are no shortcuts and only one or two hormones are not enough to get a reliable picture.